-- Personalised interest rates based on your circumstances
+- Personalised rates based on your circumstances

 How does a long term personal loan work?

 For example, a $20,000 loan repaid over four years, at a rate of 12.5% p.a., will see you repay $532 each month and pay $5,517 in interest over the course of the loan.
 If that term is extended to seven years, you will repay $358 per month, but the interest you pay essentially doubles to $10,108 over the life of the loan.

+- What is the interest rate of the loan?
 This defines what your repayments are over the course of the loan and it is important to take this into account.
 Use a repayment calculator to determine whether you can afford the repayments.

+- Is the loan secured or unsecured?
 Secured loans require you to provide collateral, and tend to attract lower interest rates in comparison to unsecured loans.
-If you’re buying a car, the car can serve as collateral, or you can use an asset you already own, such as your car or equity in your home, as collateral for the loan.
+If you’re buying a car, the car can serve as collateral.
+You can also use an asset you already own, such as your current vehicle, boat or equity in your home.

-How much you can borrow depends on various factors like what the loan is for; your ability to provide suitable security; your annual earnings and monthly expenditure.
+- What is the loan amount you’ll be borrowing?
+How much you can borrow depends on various factors like what the loan is for, your ability to provide suitable security, credit history, income and monthly expenditure.

-Do you have a range of loan terms available?
+- Do you have a range of loan terms available?
 As the name suggests, long-term personal loans usually take 5-7 years to pay off.

 The good and not-so-good

-Lower repayments.
+- Lower repayments.
 A loan with a longer term means lower repayments, giving you more cash flow throughout the loan term.

-Excessive debt.
+- Excessive debt.
 While taking out a long-term personal loan may seem like a good idea at the time, it can leave you in debt that you find difficult to repay.
 Make a repayment plan ahead of time and be sure to account for unexpected expenses in your budget.

-Fees and charges.
+- Fees and charges.
 Make sure you go through the fine print and find out exactly what you have to pay regarding fees.
 These can come in the form of application fees, insurance costs, arrangement fees, early repayment fees, settlement charges, and late charges.

 - Tendency to splurge.
 Long-term personal loans usually set a minimum loan amount, so you can receive more money than you need.
 You may then be tempted to use it all and be in more debt than you anticipated.